abanoub1555/Servers-Metrics-Logs/readme.md

 ## steps for the approach:
-1- run (docker-compose up -d) to create kafka container 2- create the 2 topics (metrics and logs) from file --->creation of topics 3- go to file App.java and change these 2 lines (Balancer b = new Balancer("logs") (Server s = new Server(i,"metrics") instead of (Balancer b = new Balancer("test-topic3") (Server s = new Server(i,"test-topic4")
+1- run (docker-compose up -d) to create kafka container

+2- create the 2 topics (metrics and logs) from file --->creation of topics

+3- go to file App.java and change these 2 lines (Balancer b = new Balancer("logs") (Server s = new Server(i,"metrics") instead of (Balancer b = new Balancer("test-topic3") (Server s = new Server(i,"test-topic4")

 4- create mysql container
-5- go inside mysql container and create (metrics_logs database) and then create the table (metric) 6- run the producer (mvn exec:java)
+5- go inside mysql container and create (metrics_logs database) and then create the table (metric)

+6- run the producer (mvn exec:java)
 7- if you want to see the messages go inside kafka container (docker exec -it kafka bash) then (cd /opt/kafka) then (bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic metrics --from-beginning)

 8- install the requirements (pip install -----)

-9- run the consumer (which is wrote in jypter-notbook) 10 - go inside the mysql container one more time and you will see the metrics topics is filled with data
+9- run the consumer (which is wrote in jypter-notbook)

+10 - go inside the mysql container one more time and you will see the metrics topics is filled with data

+11- go to file (hdfs docker) and run docker-compose up -d

+12- and then run the consumer spark to read from the logs topic and save it in hdfs